Global Indemnity Group Announces Annual Investor Day Conference on September 13, 2021

 About Global Indemnity Group, LLC and its subsidiaries

-Global Indemnity Group, LLC (GBLI, Financial), through its several direct and indirect wholly owned subsidiary insurance companies, provides both admitted and non-admitted specialty property and casualty insurance coverages and individual policyholder coverages in the United States, as well as reinsurance worldwide.
+Global Indemnity Group, LLC (NASDAQ:GBLI), through its several direct and indirect wholly owned subsidiary insurance companies, provides both admitted and non-admitted specialty property and casualty insurance coverages and individual policyholder coverages in the United States, as well as reinsurance worldwide.
 Global Indemnity Group, LLC’s four primary segments are:

 - Commercial Specialty